Teamfight Tactics: Gold

 Players accumulate gold during rounds and can save it to build interest Players can also gain additional income per round with "streak bonuses" by either winning multiple rounds in a row or losing multiple rounds in a row.
 With gold, players can either reroll the five units automatically offered to them in their shop at the start of each round, purchase units from their shop or purchase experience points to increase their level.
 The higher a player's level, the more units they can place on the board.
 Higher player levels also increase the average rarity of units in the shop.

 Augments

-Augments are in game effects which modify the players match through granting various buffs (such as additional attack damage or other stats), supplies (such as gold, items and units) and rule augmentations (such as reaching beyond the max interest rate, level and tactician health).
-Augments are granted at stage 2-1, 3-2 and 4-2 respectively.
-Augments range in rarity from silver, gold and prismatic, each tier awarding and unlocking better potential benefits.
-Each augment stage, players are given a choice of three augments to pick from, players can refresh each option one time.
+Augments were introduced to the game with the release of Set 6: Gizmos & Gadgets and has been a mainstay mechanic for current sets.
+These are in game effects that are selected by the player on certain rounds and provides various buffs (in-combat stat bonuses), resources (gold, items and units) or other modifications (modifying interest rate, increased unit limit, increased Tactician health).
+Augments range in rarity from silver, gold and prismatic, with each tier awarding and unlocking better potential benefits.
+For each augment round, players are given a choice of three augments to pick from.